-In addition, the 2020 Amendment, which fully took effect on 1 April 2022, has imposed enhanced obligations on crossborder transfer.
-First, when obtaining prior consent to the cross-border transfer from data subjects whose data is to be transferred overseas, the private business operator must provide them with the name of the foreign country where the relevant PI is transferred to, the personal information protection system of the foreign country and actions to be undertaken by the relevant third-party transferees for the protection of personal information.
+In addition, the 2020 Amendment, which fully took effect on 1 April 2022, has imposed enhanced obligations on cross-border transfer.
+First, when obtaining prior consent to the cross-border transfer from data subjects whose data is to be transferred overseas, the private business operator must provide them with the name of the foreign country where the relevant PI is transferred to, the PI protection system of the foreign country and actions to be undertaken by the relevant third-party transferees for the protection of PI.